ykruk/rsschool-cv/cv/cv.md

-# rsschool-cv

-## Yuliya Kruk
+# Yuliya Kruk

-location | Minsk
+location: Minsk

-telegram | julie_kruk
+telegram: julie_kruk

-email | yuliyakruk@tut.by
+email: yuliyakruk@tut.by

 ### Summary:
-I love learning.
+- [x] I love learning.
 There’s never a shortage of new technologies to learn or ways to improve my skills.
-I love challenges.
+- [x] I love challenges.
 There are always new problems to solve.
-I love getting creative.
+- [x] I love getting creative.
 There are infinite ways to compose software and solve problems.
-I love sharing.
+- [x] I love sharing.
 There are numerous ways to get involved in the developer community to benefit others, and yourself in the process.

 ### Skills:
 HTML5, CSS3, JavaScript, git